setms/book/docs/requirements/digest/management.md

 The business analyst sets up requirement storage mechanisms, defines attributes, coordinates status, and monitors change.

-Requirements have attributes, like origin, creation date, priority, and status.
+Requirements have **attributes**, like origin, creation date, priority, and status.
 Common statuses include proposed, drafted, approved, in progress, implemented, verified, and rejected.
 Tracking the distribution of statuses throughout the project shows the progress the team is making.